xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - 'architecture'
 - 'family'

-It is recommended to use this extra metadata for `package` objects.
+It is recommended to use this extra metadata for `cdlPackage` objects.

 ### Example